 The exterior of your home gets hit from extremes in weather and house movement.
 These factors together take a toll on paint coatings and can affect the lifespan of a new paint job.
 Typically these two main factors can cause premature paint failure – environmental factors and the quality of the paint job.

-As environmental factors are beyond our control, you’ll need to employ a painter who will make sure that the surface to be painted is prepared properly so that the paint film holds its integrity.
+As environmental factors are beyond our control, it’s important to employ a painter who will make sure that the surface to be painted is prepared properly so that the paint film holds its integrity.

-Below are the most common reasons for a paint film failure –
+Below are the most common reasons for a paint coating failure –

-Timber surface is damp or wet.
-Make sure that the wood surface has sufficient time to dry out preferably give it time to dry on a hot sunny day.
-However, if wood is saturated, it will require several sunny days together to dry completely.
+The timber surface is damp or wet when painted.
+Make sure that all wooden surfaces have sufficient time to dry out before painting.
+Preferably give it time to dry on a hot sunny day.
+However, if the wood is saturated, it will require several sunny days to dry out completely.

 Unfinished Timber Exposed To Several Months Of Rain and Sun Before Painting

-Continuous rain and sun exposure can degrade an unfinished wood surface; as a result wood can lose its capacity to hold a paint film.
-If unfinished wood has been exposed to rain and sunlight for more than 6 months simply wash its surface to remove any soft layers of degraded wood prior to priming.
+Continuous rain and sun exposure can degrade an unfinished wood surface; as a result, wood can lose its capacity to hold a paint coating.
+If unfinished wood has been exposed to rain and sunlight for more than 6 months your painter will wash its surface to remove any soft layers of degraded wood prior to priming and painting.

 Painting Timber in Extremely Cold Temperatures

 Oil-based paints should only be applied when the temperature is 5°C or above, while the latex paints require a temperature of 10°C and above.
 Weather conditions should remain constant or above these temperatures for a minimum of 24 hrs after these paints have been applied to allow them to dry off completely.